TheGoldenPatrik1/ua-innovate/README.md

 ### Setup
 - In a terminal, navigate to `/backend`.
 - To download the `node_modules` folder, run the command `npm install`.
-- To start the server, run the command `node server.mjs`.
+- To start the server, run the command `nodemon server.mjs`.